-The County has also worked with partnering agencies to maintain affordable housing by repairing 42 homes, rehabilitating 4 owner-occupied homes, and rehabilitating 3 vacant units for rental in PY2018.
+The County has also worked with partnering agencies to maintain affordable housing by repairing 44 homes, rehabilitating 5 vacant units for rental, construction of 1 unit for homeownership, and construction of 2 units for rent in PY2019.
 Also see Appendix C.